0x4248/notebook/content/99 Meta/Legal information.md

 >[!warning]- Other licenses may be used on this site
 > Be aware that some content may be under a different attribution or licence.
 Please see the captions, footnotes and any warning banners on the page before using content.
+>
+> Some content may have non free content and use on this site is used with Fair Use.
+Example: [[Albums]]

 >[!warning]- Other copyright aliases
 > Since my personal site is quite large, I may have content that is under different copyright or attribution.
 For example: